Post

 Browser Profile and Context Management

 For long-term session persistence, managing browser profiles and contexts becomes crucial.
+Our guide on user session persistence and keeping logins alive in automation dives deeper into these strategies.

 A[Browser Instance] --> B[Context 1]